Newhouse Impact Summit 2024

 2:05-2:25 p.m.

-Chronicling Harriet: Afrofuturist Museology through Immersive Technology
+Chronicling Harriett: Afrofuturist Museology through Immersive Technology

 person with dark curly hair and wearing a striped jacket poses for a headshot